Doula

 What Do Birth Doulas Do?

-Doulas are non-medical birthing and postpartum professionals who are primarily dedicated to the physical and emotional well-being of a mother and her newborn baby.
+Doulas are non-medical birthing and postpartum professionals who are primarily dedicated to the physical and emotional well-being of a birthing parent and their newborn baby.
 Professional doula responsibilities include:

-• Meeting with a mother and her birth team during the third trimester prior to labor and delivery
+• Meeting with a parent and her birth team during the third trimester prior to labor and delivery

-• Providing one-on-one supportive care for the mother during labor and delivery
+• Providing one-on-one supportive care for the parent during labor and delivery

 • Creating a calm birthing environment